JeffWeinell/REEs/README.md

 Output sequences in fasta format can be downloaded here: [Crotalus.horridus.UCEs.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Crotalus.horridus.UCEs.fas), [Crotalus.mitchellii.UCEs.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Crotalus.mitchellii.UCEs.fas), [Ophiophagus.hannah.UCEs.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Ophiophagus.hannah.UCEs.fas), [Pantherophis.guttatus.UCEs.fasta](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Pantherophis.guttatus.UCEs.fas), [Protobothrops.mucrosquamatus.UCEs.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Protobothrops.mucrosquamatus.UCEs.fas), [Python.bivittatus.UCEs.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Python.bivittatus.UCEs.fas), [Thamnophis.sirtalis.UCEs.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Thamnophis.sirtalis.UCEs.fas), [Vipera.berus.UCEs.fasta](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/UCEs.In.Snake.Genomes/Vipera.berus.UCEs.fas). **Important note**: Sequence headers in the output fasta files (the text on lines starting with ">") have the format "querySequenceName_Subject=subjectContigName_ContigStart_ContigEnd".
 For example, the *Crotalus horridus* sequence that is the best match to UCE 1003 of *Micrurus fulvius* has the header "micrurus_fulvius_uce-1003_Subject=LVCR01005387.1_10818_10626".
 This is not intuitive because the only species in the header is *Micrurus fulvius*, even though the sequence is actually from *Crotalus horridus*.

-To avoid confusion, I saved a copy of each species' UCE sequences after renaming sequences with the more intuitive header format "Genus_species_uce-XXXX", where XXXX is a number.
+To avoid confusion, I renamed sequences to the more intuitive header format "Genus_species_uce-XXXX", which matches the format used by Streicher and Weins (2017), where XXXX is a ID number for the UCE.
 For example: "Crotalus_horridus_uce-1003" is used as the name for the homolog of "micrurus_fulvius_uce-1003".

 ```
 ### Renaming each species' UCE sequences to match the format of sequence names used by Streicher and Wiens (2017): "Genus_species_uce-XXXX", where XXXX is a number.